nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/README.md

 - `atmosphericemissionsghgintensity.xlsx`: The greenhouse gas emissions per unit of economic output by SIC from the ONS website [here](https://www.ons.gov.uk/economy/environmentalaccounts/datasets/ukenvironmentalaccountsatmosphericemissionsgreenhousegasemissionsintensitybyeconomicsectorunitedkingdom/current).
 The most current version of the dataset was downloaded on 13/06/2023 and uploaded to S3 (`s3://prinz-green-jobs/inputs/data/industry_data/atmosphericemissionsghgintensity.xlsx`).
 - `publisheduksicsummaryofstructureworksheet.xlsx`: The ONS SIC codes downloaded from [here](https://www.ons.gov.uk/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007).
 The 'UK SIC 2007 Summary of Structure Worksheet' xlsx was downloaded on 02/05/2023 and uploaded to S3 (`s3://prinz-green-jobs/inputs/data/industry_data/publisheduksicsummaryofstructureworksheet.xlsx`).
 - `greentasks.xlsx`: The ONS time spent on green tasks from [here](https://www.ons.gov.uk/economy/environmentalaccounts/datasets/timespentongreentasks) - downloaded on 12/06/2023 and uploaded to S3 (`s3://prinz-green-jobs/inputs/data/industry_data/greentasks.xlsx`).
 "Experimental estimates of the time spent doing green tasks, over time, by UK country and by industry.
 The estimates use a new method based on task-level data from the ONET database in the US."
+- `emissionsperemployee.xlsx`: The [ONS's emissions per employee by industry, United Kingdom, 2015 to 2021 here](https://www.ons.gov.uk/economy/environmentalaccounts/datasets/emissionsperemployeeuk2015to2021).
+The most current version of the dataset was downloaded on 03/10/2023 and uploaded to S3 (s3://prinz-green-jobs/inputs/data/industry_data/emissionsperemployee.xlsx).

 ## Green measures